ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 reword 5c2a1f4 color conversion
 ```

-After which git opens a text editor three times to ask for new commit messages.
+Then **git** opens a text editor (three times)
+where you can go wild and write new messages.

-How does a good commit message look like?
+How does a _good_ commit message look like?
 Chris Beams [has summarized this for me](https://chris.beams.io/posts/git-commit/)
 so I won't repeat the points which are made over and over.
 In short, use the following format: